Resources

 Companies can pursue business efficiency in various areas.
 These categories can also be used to evaluate how well an enterprise is doing.

 Process efficiency: Focuses on how well a company’s processes are carried out and their outcomes.
 It factors in the time and resources spent compared to how smoothly it runs.
-For instance, in a manufacturing business, you can analyse how the speed of the packing process and what you can do to boost the cost to income ratio.
+For instance, in a manufacturing business, you can analyse how the speed of the packing process and what you can do to boost the cost-to-income ratio.

-ROI Return on investment: Refers to any cost that can help an enterprise increase revenue in the future.
+ROI: Return on investment: Refers to any cost that can help an enterprise increase revenue in the future.
 So, ROI might not indicate current but future efficiency.

 You can concentrate efficiency efforts in certain operations that are fundamental to a company’s success.
 Most efficiency efforts target business operations because they account for a big portion of the overall costs.